roiSela/roiSela/README.md

 🌐 Web Development: HTML, CSS, React, Node.js, Django, Flask, and more!

-📊 Data Science: NumPy, Pandas, Scikit-learn, TensorFlow, PyTorch, and more!
+📊 Data Science: NumPy, Pandas, TensorFlow, PyTorch, and more!

 📱 Mobile Development (Basic experience): React Native, Kotlin, Swift, and more!